-Columbus’ first voyage was completed in 1492, he had intended to sail to Japan, but ended up in the Bahamas, which he named San Salvador.
+Columbus’ first voyage was completed in 1492.
+He had intended to sail to Japan but ended up in the Bahamas, which he named San Salvador.

-Columbus made a total four journeys, where he sailed extensively around the Caribbean islands of Cuba, Jamaica, the Bahamas and also to the mainland, to places such as Panama.
+Columbus made a total of four journeys, where he sailed extensively around the Caribbean islands of Cuba, Jamaica, the Bahamas and also to the mainland, to places such as Panama.

 Columbus was not the first person to reach America.
 Previous successful voyages included a Norse expedition led by Leif Ericson.
 However, Columbus was the first to travel to America and establish permanent settlements.
-Columbus’ voyages and reports, over the next 400 years, encouraged all the major European powers to seek to colonise parts of America.
+Columbus’ voyages and reports, over the next 400 years encouraged all the major European powers to seek to colonise parts of America.

 Columbus died in 1506, aged 54 from a heart attack related to reactive arthritis.
 Undoubtedly, the rigours of travelling across the seas weighed upon Columbus’ health.
-Towards the end of his life, he was frequently in pain from his journeys.
+Towards the end of his life, he was frequently in physical pain from his journeys.